pete911/hcr/README.md

         The Helm charts location (default "charts") -pages-branch string
-        The GitHub pages branch (default "gh-pages") -remote string
+        The GitHub pages branch (default "gh-pages") -pre-release
+        Whether the (chart) release should be marked as pre-release -remote string
         The Git remote for the GitHub Pages branch (default "origin") -tag string